don/BluetoothSerial/README.md

 Android and Windows Phone use Classic Bluetooth.  iOS uses Bluetooth Low Energy.

-*This is a fork of the original Project with modifications that allow the connection between two android devices and tests using this [bluetooth printer emulator](https://play.google.com/store/apps/details?id=co.com.BluetoothPrinterEmulator)
+*This is a fork of the original Project with modifications(based on [tomvanenckevort fork](https://github.com/tomvanenckevort/BluetoothSerial)) that allow the connection between two android devices and tests using this [bluetooth printer emulator](https://play.google.com/store/apps/details?id=co.com.BluetoothPrinterEmulator)

 ## Supported Platforms